Climate and Average Weather Year Round in Murcia Spain

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.3 months, from May 7 to August 18, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is June 28, with an average of 8.1 kWh.
+The brightest month of the year in Murcia is June, with an average of 7.9 kWh.

 The darker period of the year lasts for 3.4 months, from October 28 to February 10, with an average daily incident shortwave energy per square meter below 3.5 kWh.
-The darkest day of the year is December 18, with an average of 2.4 kWh.
+The darkest month of the year in Murcia is December, with an average of 2.4 kWh.

 For the purposes of this report, the geographical coordinates of Murcia are 37.987 deg latitude, -1.130 deg longitude, and 174 ft elevation.